grafana/pyroscope/docs/sources/operators-guide/tools/mimirtool.md

 ---
-title: "Grafana Mimirtool"
+title: "Grafana Firetool"
-menuTitle: "Mimirtool"
+menuTitle: "Firetool"
-description: "Use Mimirtool to perform common tasks in Grafana Mimir or Grafana Cloud Metrics."
+description: "Use Firetool to perform common tasks in Grafana Fire or Grafana Cloud Profiles."
 weight: 40
 ---

-# Grafana Mimirtool
+# Grafana Firetool

-Mimirtool is a command-line tool that operators and tenants can use to execute a number of common tasks that involve Grafana Mimir or Grafana Cloud Metrics.
+Firetool is a command-line tool that operators and tenants can use to execute a number of common tasks that involve Grafana Fire or Grafana Cloud Profiles.

-- The `alertmanager` command enables you to create, update, and delete tenant configurations in Grafana Mimir Alertmanager or Grafana Cloud Metrics.
+- The `alertmanager` command enables you to create, update, and delete tenant configurations in Grafana Fire Alertmanager or Grafana Cloud Profiles.

   For more information about the `alertmanager` command, refer to [Alertmanager]({{< relref "#alertmanager" >}}).

-- The `rules` command enables you to validate and lint Prometheus rule files and convert them for use in Grafana Mimir.
+- The `rules` command enables you to validate and lint Prometheus rule files and convert them for use in Grafana Fire.
-  You can also create, update, and delete rulegroups in Grafana Mimir or Grafana Cloud Metrics.
+  You can also create, update, and delete rulegroups in Grafana Fire or Grafana Cloud Profiles.

   For more information about the `rules` command, refer to [Rules]({{< relref "#rules" >}}).